SharePoint/PnP-Guidance/articles/app-model-recipe-site-columns-and-content-types.md

 When **Creating with code** consider the following points.

-- Creating site columns and content types with code typically involves using custom utility libraries to execute SharePoint CSOM code.
+- Creating site columns and content types with code typically involves using custom utility libraries to execute SharePoint CSOM/REST code.
 	+ These libraries are available in many projects in the OfficeDev PnP GitHub Repository.
 They are referenced throughout the article and at the end.
 	+ These factors make it **prone to success**.
-- You can control the GUIDs for site columns or content types when created via the SharePoint CSOM.
+- You can control the GUIDs for site columns or content types when created via the SharePoint CSOM/REST.
 	+ This makes it **easy** deploy the site columns and content types to different environments and reference them in line of business applications consistently.

 **Must happen quickly!**